larry868/linkerpod/readme.md

 # Linkerpod

-Linkerpod allows to reference a set of URL links (aka. social media profiles), personnal info like web3 public keys, and monitoring informations to a single page and sharable link.
+Linkerpod allows referencing a set of URL links (aka. social media profiles), personnal info like licence number or web3 public keys, and monitoring informations to a single page and sharable link.

 Linkerpod aims to act as a personal dashboard.
 It can be used like a link-in-bio, or like a brand portal, or a home page for a home lab.